Sacroiliac (SI) Joint Pain Relief in Ankeny

 How Our Comprehensive Approach Works for SI Joint Pain

-SI joint pain is often misdiagnosed because its symptoms can mimic other conditions like disc problems, sciatica, or hip arthritis.
+SI joint pain is often misdiagnosed because its symptoms can mimic other conditions like disc problems, sciatica, or arthritis.
 Our thorough examination process includes specific orthopedic tests designed to isolate SI joint dysfunction from other potential causes of your pain.
 This precise diagnosis allows us to create a truly targeted treatment plan.

 Customized Treatment: Addressing Your Specific Type of Dysfunction